 So, life becomes meaningless.
-And, we lose perspective by not being able to accept the full range of our emotions.
+We lose perspective by not being able to accept the full range of our emotions.
 It becomes a rarity.
 This trend is unhealthy in the long-run.
-Even though this feels like a comfort zone, it’s a trap.
-We begin to build a habit of suppressing our feelings.
+Even though this feels like a comfort zone, it’s a trap and suppressing our feelings becomes a habitual practice.
 When we resist or ignore our emotions they can fester, and this is unhealthy.
 You can’t medicate away your emotions forever.

 Why Spiritual Exploration is Important

 We are spiritual beings.
 And our emotions are a part of who we are.
 One of the common threads we have is the desire to seek the unknown.
 This is the inner quest we fulfill with spiritual exploration.
 This requires us to experience the full range of emotions.